 Applications to conduct research and engage in collaborative partnerships are welcomed by BPAS.

-Our research programme is monitored by BPAS Research and Ethics Committee, a sub-committee of the Clinical Governance Committee.
+Research projects at BPAS are monitored by BPAS Research and Ethics Committee (REC), a sub-committee of the Clinical Governance Committee.

 For more information, click on the links below:

 If you are a student or a researcher with a project you would like to undertake and looking for a host organisation, do get in touch.

 We have previously accepted students and fellows from Imperial College London, Kent University, Sussex University, Princeton University, Harvard Law School and Yale Law School.

 The Heather Trickey Essay Prize

 This prize encourages work reflecting the contribution and commitment of Dr Heather Trickey to finding common ground in the field of women’s reproductive health and women’s rights.